 - Capacity-building research and resources in states that have historically not received significant levels of NIH research funding

 NIGMS was established in 1962.
-In Fiscal Year 2014, the Institute's budget is $2.359 billion.
+In Fiscal Year 2014, the Institute's budget was $2.366 billion.
 The vast majority of this money goes into local economies through grants to scientists at universities, medical schools, hospitals and other research institutions throughout the country.
 At any given time, NIGMS supports more than 4,500 research grants—approximately 10.5 percent of the research grants funded by NIH as a whole.

 The Institute places great emphasis on supporting investigator-initiated research grants and promotes the collaborative approaches increasingly needed to solve complex problems in biomedical science.
 In addition to funding a limited number of research center grants in selected fields, NIGMS supports centers that build research capacities in states that have historically received low levels of NIH funding.
 The Institute also supports several important scientific resources, including the NIGMS Human Genetic Cell Repository and the Protein Data Bank .